soniyakuchekar71/pytorch-learning-/README.md

    ↓
 Optimizer
    ↓
-Training Loop
-   ↓
-Repeated Parameter Updates
+Parameter Update

-So far, I have learned how PyTorch represents data using tensors, calculates gradients using Autograd, updates parameters through gradient descent, creates neural networks using nn.Module, introduces non-linearity using activation functions, measures prediction error using loss functions, uses optimizers to update model parameters, and combines these concepts into a complete training loop.
+So far, I have learned how PyTorch represents data using tensors, calculates gradients using Autograd, updates parameters through gradient descent, creates neural networks using nn.Module, introduces non-linearity using activation functions, measures prediction error using loss functions, and uses optimizers to automatically update model parameters.

 Repository Structure